How Often Should My Business Perform a Full Web Accessibility Audit?

 • Your marketing team decides to add a survey widget to collect information about your prospective clients.
 The widget uses various form elements such as input fields, radio buttons, checkboxes, and select drop downs.
 Each of the form elements need to be tested to ensure that everyone, regardless of their abilities, can successfully complete the survey.

 • You decide to capture leads with a new interactive chat widget.
 The widget displays at the bottom of each page and occasionally opens or has a visual change to notify users of its presence.
-Accessibility testing will ensure that all users are notified and can interact with the new chat widget.
+Accessibility evaluation will ensure that all users are notified and can interact with the new chat widget.

 We recommend that you audit the new functionality before releasing it to your live website.
 This will ensure that your website remains accessible at all times.
 It would be very unfortunate to advertise a great new functionality only to drive traffic to an inaccessible website.